kapp7/app/_pages/en/qa.md

 - Convert from Amethysts
 - To convert gems, go to the diamonds charging station
 - Create content
-- Share & Promote - bonus rewards for actual links activity
+- Share & Promote - bonus rewards for actual links activity (app open from iKPOP link events)
 - Participate in various iKPOP events
 - Participate in Ranking voting - Bias bonus at the end of every month for winners
 - When you are in TOP100 monthly users ranking
 - Fortune wheel or Surprise Bonuses
 - Join iKPOP diamond hour for extra bonuses or boosters

-### `Ad Watching limits`
+### `What are Ad watching limits?`

 On iKPOP you can earn diamonds or receive various bonus rewards by watching the video adverts that are provided.
 You can receive up to 100 (maximum) gem/non-gem rewards/bonuses every 24 hours.
 This maximum total is made up of and includes ALL the various ways you can watch adverts on the app which includes things like the extension of any expiring gems and your daily attendance reward.